oddbird/oddsite/content/susy/sites.rst

 summary: |
   **Susy has been around since 2009**, with well over 2 million downloads.
-  Over the years, we've been taking notes on sites of all the sites we know are built with Susy.
+  Over the years,
+  we've been taking note of
+  all the sites we know are built with Susy.

 Sites Using Susy